 WorkSafeBC has launched a new online tool that will provide new and young workers with all the resources they need to stay safe and healthy at work.

-is a leading edge web-based health and safety resource for apprentices and those working in the trades.
+The new Apprenticeship Portal is a leading edge web-based health and safety resource for apprentices and those working in the trades.
 WorkSafeBC hopes the site will help promote workplace safety among more than 2,000 youth apprentices in B.C.

 “We needed to find a way to ensure that everyone involved with apprentices would have a single source they could go to for the most current, up-to-date health and safety resources,” says Trudi Rondou, WorkSafeBC manager of Young and New Worker Programs.
 “With more than 2,000 youth apprentices in B.C., the portal is a response to that need.”